JaneliaSciComp/JRCLUST/docs/source/pipeline/detect/index.rst

 Each of these matrices is stored in an :math:`n_{\text{sites}} \times n_{\text{samples}} \times n_{\text{spikes}}` array and are used for feature extraction, automatically merging clusters, and display in the curation GUI.

-At this point, :ref:`if you specify <fRealign_spk>`, JRCLUST may either subtract a local common average reference from the windows and realign the spike waveforms; or interpolate the spike waveforms between samples to determine if the true peak maxima are at subpixels, taking the interpolant if this is found to be the case.
+At this point, :ref:`if you specify <realignTraces>`, JRCLUST may either subtract a local common average reference from the windows and realign the spike waveforms; or interpolate the spike waveforms between samples to determine if the true peak maxima are at subpixels, taking the interpolant if this is found to be the case.